Project Mercy volunteers meet at the Otay Mesa Border McDonald’s at 6.45 am on the day of construction, unless otherwise stated.

 THE COST OF ONE HOUSE IS $5,300, WITH A LATRINE COSTING $700.
 THAT IS $6,000 FOR ONE HOUSE AND LATRINE.

-The 18th Baja Challenge event was on October 6.
+The 20th Baja Challenge event was on October 12.
 It is always a wonderful day with volunteers from different corporations such as developers, construction companies, and architects in the southern California region, as well as some local Church groups , building homes.
-Fifteen houses were built in one day.
-They built the houses, outhouses, painted and provided small furnishings and food for many happy and thankful families.
+Twenty -two houses were built in one day.
+The groups built the houses, outhouses, painted and provided small furnishings and food for many happy and thankful families.

 Klemmer and Associate volunteers from their “Heart of the Samurai” seminars, once again proved themselves to be a priceless group of talented and enthusiastic people who always perform miracle tasks.
-This year they built a total of 16 houses.
-Eight were built at the La Jolla Community Church parking lot, and eight on property that Hamann Companies kindly loaned to us for the event.
+This year they built a total of 12 houses.
+Six were built at an Otay Mesa site kindly loaned by CalRich Corporation, and six at the Escaya Village development site in Chula Vista curtesy of HomeFed Corp.
 The housing units were transported to Mexico by Carlos Davalos Lopez, of GES Lumber, Mexico.
 We purchase house building materials from GES Lumber on an ongoing basis and appreciate his willingness to work with us.
-Klemmer group “Heart #47” also provided bags of food and toys for distribution in the colonias.
+The “Heart of the Samurai” Klemmer groups also provided bags of food and toys for distribution in the colonias.

 Generous grants and donations came from a wide variety of sources; diverse companies, churches, rotary clubs and individuals as well as foundations and charitable trusts.